Delphi method: Structuring of information flow

 The initial contributions from the experts are collected in the form of answers to questionnaires and their comments to these answers.
-The panel director controls the interactions among the participants by processing the information and filtering out irrelevant content.
+In traditional formats, a panel director manually processed information and filtered irrelevant content.
+Today, modern RTD platforms automate data aggregation, allowing participants to view live distributions of group opinions and filter arguments organically through community upvoting or tagging systems.
 This avoids the negative effects of face-to-face panel discussions and solves the usual problems of group dynamics.

 Regular feedback

 The Delphi method allows participants to comment on the responses of others, the progress of the panel as a whole, and to revise their own forecasts and opinions in real time.
+Modern platforms achieve this using dynamic visual aids, such as live histograms overlaid directly on rating sliders, to provide instant cognitive feedback.
+This allows participants to see the evolving collective view immediately without waiting for a facilitator to compile a periodic report.

 Role of the facilitator

 The person coordinating the Delphi method is usually known as a facilitator or Leader, and facilitates the responses of their panel of experts, who are selected for a reason, usually that they hold knowledge on an opinion or view.
 The facilitator sends out questionnaires, surveys etc. and if the panel of experts accept, they follow instructions and present their views.
 Responses are collected and analyzed, then common and conflicting viewpoints are identified.
-If consensus is not reached, the process continues through thesis and antithesis, to gradually work towards synthesis, and building consensus.
+In modern applications, the facilitator acts more as a dashboard moderator than an administrator.
+By monitoring live indicators, the facilitator probes for qualitative justifications of outlier opinions and stimulates constructive debate, focusing on understanding the logic behind disparate forecasts rather than merely building consensus.

 During the past decades, facilitators have used many different measures and thresholds to measure the degree of consensus or dissent.
 A comprehensive literature review and summary is compiled in an article by von der Gracht.